Found chalk art in downtown Bellingham.

 A popular dance bar.
 A major support for Bellingham's Pride Festival.

-Travel to the two
+Travel to the

-Bellingham's assetts.
+one of Bellingham's assetts.
 They are fairly handy.
 Bellingham

 rests (rests might be a good word for it) in-between.
 I bicycle to Vancouver to dance ocassionally.